-I just wanted to thank you for putting in a good word for me Hi Alanna, with your manager.
-She told me today that I came highly recommended, and I knew right away who that came fromonly the most kind and thoughtful person I've ever had the pleasure of working with!
-I really appreciate all the help you've given me over the years, but especially for bringing me this opportunity.
-It means a lot to me and my family.
+I just wanted to thank you for putting in a good word for me light wanted to thank you for putting in a good word for me with your manager.
+She told me today that I came highly recommended, and I knew right away who that came from recommended, and thoughtful person I've ever had the only the most kind and thoughtful person I've ever had the pleasure of working with!
+I really appreciate all the help pleasure of working with!
+I really appreciatly for bringing you've given me over the years, but especially for bringing you've given me over the years a lot to me and my family.

 If there's anything I can help you with in return-anything at all-you name it.
 I owe you one.

 Many thanks, Jeremy